 Ballycastle, Co.
 Antrim

 Magherintemple Lodge is located in the beautiful seaside town of Ballycastle on the north Antrim Coast.
-It sleeps 2 adults and 2 children.
+It sleeps 2 adults and 2 children (under the age of 12).

 It is a wonderful get-away for the family.
 There is a great feeling of quiet and peace, yet it is only 5 minutes drive to a beautiful beach.
 The very spacious dining and kitchen room is full of light.
 The living room is very comfortable and on cooler evenings you can enjoy the warmth of a real log fire.
 Hidden away at the top of the house is a quiet space where you can sit and read a book, or just gaze out the window as you relax and enjoy the peace and quiet which surrounds you.